 ABSTRACT

-[[MG abstract below]]

-Genomic privacy is currently a matter receiving a lot of attention with the reality that thousands if not millions of genomes will be sequenced in the near future.
-Most of the attention has been focused on genomic variants.
-However some appreciate that this is a substantial privacy risk in the large amount of quantified molecular phenotyping data being released.
-T his data ostensibly does not have any variant information.
-However because of its very high dimensional nature and because a small amount of genotype to phenotype correlation exists it can potentially be linked to genotypes in a statistical way.
-Here we develop a formalism for characterizing the amount of potential information leakage in a potential attack and showing the tradeoff between the predictability of the genotype, genotype linkage and the amount of potential information leaked.
-Then we show how one could practically instantiate an attack focusing on the most commonly used data sets now that of RNA-seq and eQTL.
-We develop a three step procedure showing how an attacker would select eQTL, statistically predict a few SNPs and then identify individuals based on that.

-This attack becomes particularly easy to implement when one deals with outlier gene expression levels and we developed a particular realization of this attack for these outlier cases quantifying the amount of information leakage.

-[[Previous abstract below]]

-The unprecedented increase in the breadth and depth of -omic datasets enforces the data sharing mechanisms to adapt to the risks associated with leakage of sensitive personal medical information.
-As our understanding increase about how sensitive phenotypes like disease status relate to the molecular signatures in the -omics datasets, the risk that an individual can be characterized in terms of their sensitive information also increases.
-As individuals take part in different -omic profiling studies, the probability that they can be characterized increases substantially.
+The unprecedented increase in the breadth and depth of “-omic” datasets enforces the data sharing mechanisms to adapt to the risks associated with leakage of sensitive personal medical information.
+The genome-wide studies on association between the genetic variants and the molecular phenotypic profiling data have identified correlations between large number of genetic loci and different phenotypes.
+Although these correlations are valuable for biological understanding of how phenotype and genotype interacts, they can serve to an adversary as a backdoor for predicting the genotypes from phenotypes or vice versa.
+When the prediction is done over very large number of genetic loci, this allows the adversary to link the entries in genotype and phenotype datasets so as to reveal sensitive phenotypic information about individuals.
+Even though majority the genomic privacy studies has focused solely on protection of genetic variants, it is necessary to analyze how these correlations can lead to a linking attack with other datasets and lead to privacy breach.

-In this paper, we study the characterizability of individuals in the context of linking attacks, where an adversary aims at revealing an individual’s sensitive information by matching, or linking, the entries in two datasets.
-We focus on a scenario where one dataset contains variant genotypes and identities for a set of individuals and the other dataset contains the gene expression levels and disease states for another set of individuals, whose identities are removed from the dataset.
-The attacker aims at exploiting the correlations between variant genotypes and expression levels, which are available in public eQTL datasets, to predict the genotypes of the variants using the expression levels in second dataset.
-Attacker then matches the predicted genotypes to the first dataset so as to link the disease states to the individual identities to characterize the disease state of the individuals in first dataset.

-In this scenario, we first perform a quantitative analysis of the tradeoff between the characterizing information leakage and the correct predictability of the information.
+In this paper, we study the characterizability of individuals in the context of linking attacks, where an adversary aims at revealing an individual’s sensitive information by matching, or linking, the entries in phenotype and genotype datasets.
+While doing this the attacker utilizes a third dataset that contains the genotype-to-phenotype correlations.
+We focus on the correlations between genotypes and gene expression levels reported in eQTL datasets.
+We first perform a quantitative analysis between the information leakage and the correct predictability of the genotypes.
 We propose two quantification metrics that can be used for evaluating the amount of leakage at different levels of prediction.
 We then present a generalized framework for analysis of the individual characterization and evaluate the fraction of characterizable individuals in a general setting on the representative dataset.
-For a illustrating the practicality of these results, we finally present a simple practical genotype prediction method, which, when employed on a representative dataset, yields a significant fraction of individuals characterizable.
-Overall, the quantification metrics and the analysis framework can be utilized for analysis of characterizing information leakage in large scale gene expression profiling datasets.
+For a illustrating the practicality of these analyses, we present a simple practical genotype prediction method, which, when employed on a representative dataset, yields a significant fraction of individuals characterizable.
+Overall, the quantification metrics and the analysis framework can be utilized to analysis of individual characterizability in other genotype-to-phenotype correlation studies.

 BACKGROUND